jcatw/hackscience.github.io/_posts/2014-11-13-heart-emacs.md

 Is any of this actually productive?
 I don't know.
 Probably?
 Maybe.
 My hands never really leave the keyboard and I can zip around like all-get-out.
-The key here is to realize that hacking on your text editor is going to be fun and soothing and easily rationalizable in terms of time-down-the-line saved and to avoid spending your whole day doing it or blogging about it.
+They key here is to hack lightly.
+Don't spend all day modifying emacs.
+Definitely don't write blog posts about it.